lorarjohns/esprit-de-corpus/src/pages/articles/2019-06-12---The Prosecutors Fallacy/index.md

 P(L|+) = P(+|L)P(L) / P(+)

-To figure out what P(+) is _a posteriori_ (independent of our prior knowledge of whether or not someone was lying), we need to compute the total sample space of the event of testing positive using the [Law of Total Probability](https://www.statisticshowto.datasciencecentral.com/total-probability-rule/):
+To figure out what P(+) is independent of our prior knowledge of whether or not someone was lying, we need to compute the total sample space of the event of testing positive using the [Law of Total Probability](https://www.statisticshowto.datasciencecentral.com/total-probability-rule/):

 P(L|+) = P(+|L)P(L) / P(+|L)P(L) + P(+|L^c)P(L^c)